tarantool/crud/doc/storage_call.md

 - CRUD does not enforce a server-side execution timeout.
 Target functions must bound their own execution time and use application-level idempotency.
 - Function arguments and return values must be MessagePack-serializable.
+  Results are serialized when the storage sends its response.
+CRUD does not validate or copy each returned value beforehand.
+Do not modify shared tables returned by earlier batch calls; return an application-owned copy when needed.
+  A result serialization failure produces a top-level error for the whole call or batch, with `may_have_side_effects = true` and no partial results.
+Other items may already have run, and committed writes are not undone.
-  Each successful result captures the values returned by that call.
-Later changes to shared Lua tables cannot corrupt an earlier result.
-Result serialization hooks run with the original caller's privileges and must close any transactions they open, including on error paths. `nil` return values use `box.NULL`, including trailing ones; an arbitrary second return value is not an error.
+- Result serialization hooks run with the original caller's privileges.
+They must also close any transactions they open, including when they raise errors.
+  `nil` return values use `box.NULL`, including trailing ones; an arbitrary second return value is not an error.
 - An unserializable argument passed by a local Lua caller can cause a top-level batch error while sending requests, rather than an item validation error.
   Calls on other replica sets may already have been sent.